 According to Embroker, “failure is most common for startups during years two through five, with 70% falling into this category.”
 And “About 1% of startups evolve into a unicorn startup, like Uber, Airbnb, Slack, Stripe, and Docker.”

 This data is important because it helps people, CEOs, and entrepreneurs understand that a company without a good product won’t succeed in the market.
 Maybe at the beginning the results can be really good.
 However, the competition can get a bigger share of the market with a better product or service over time.

-That’s why the product planning process is so important.
+That’s why the product development planning is so important.
 The business that is carrying out the product management needs to understand its customers and create a product that can meet their expectations, and even overcome them (see IoT business models examples).

-Here is an example of how you can develop a product plan:
+Here is an example of how you can develop a product development plan: